Peloton Stock: Is It a Good Buy?

 Good To Know

-According to a 2019 survey of Peloton subscribers, four out of five weren’t looking into home fitness equipment prior to purchasing one of Peloton’s products.
+According to a 2019 survey of Peloton subscribers, 4 out of 5 weren’t looking into home fitness equipment prior to purchasing one of Peloton’s products.
 That makes for a very large potential customer base that could emerge suddenly — much like what happened during the pandemic.

 Should You Bet on Peloton’s Future?